The Benefits of Shilajit

 Taking shilajit with shatavari and licorice is specifically beneficial for the female reproductive organs, soothing, nourishing and toning the entire system.
 It also strengthens and supports a calm, stable nervous system.9

-There have been quite a few studies performed by modern scientists in order to research and report the health promoting benefits of shilajit.
-Among others, these studies have included investigations into shilajit’s positive impact on the health of the central nervous system, testosterone levels, maintaining strong immune function, and overcoming fatigue.10, 11, 12
+There have been quite a few studies performed in order to research and report the health promoting benefits of shilajit.
+Among others, these studies have included investigations into shilajit’s positive impact on the health of the central nervous system, testosterone levels, maintaining strong immune function, and overcoming fatigue.
+Here are a few examples:

 To ensure safety, it is important to make sure that you choose a supplement that comes from a reliable source.
 Your shilajit should be purified and ready for use, rather than raw or unprocessed.
 Raw shilajit runs the risk of containing heavy metals, fungus, bacteria, or other unwanted contaminants.15